A little bit about me

 Wedding days demand complete focus.
 There’s no room for distraction because I’m fully absorbed in what I’m doing, constantly watching and anticipating what’s about to happen next.
 That feeling of total focus is something I still love about photographing weddings today.

-I shot my first ever solo wedding in 2007 for David Ho – my mentor from back in the day and all-round good guy.
+I photographed my first solo wedding in 2007 for David Ho, my mentor from back in the day and all-around good guy.
+I’ll be honest, I was absolutely terrified, but I loved it.

 This is one of the photos from that day.
 Such a cool bunch of people, and a wedding I’ll never forget.